mahimaarora2208/mahimaarora2208/README.md

 ## A little about me :girl:
 - 🔭 I’m currently working on improving my knowledge in the field of Deep Learning.
-- 🌱 I’m currently learning how do follow Agile to develop software in robotics
+- 🌱 I’m recently learned how do follow Agile to develop software in robotics
 - 👯 I’m looking to collaborate on projects that believe in creating "Robots for a Purpose"
 - 🤔 I’m looking for help with some good source to learn deep learning and AI when collaborated with perception.
 - 📫 How to reach me: mahima.arora0822@gmail.com